Battle of Appomattox Court House

 With no remaining options, Lee sent a message to General Ulysses Grant announcing his willingness to surrender the Army of Northern Virginia.
 The two war-weary generals met in the front parlor of the Wilmer McLean home at one o’clock that afternoon.

 Lee Surrenders to Grant

-Lee and Grant, both of whom held the highest rank in their respective armies, had known each other slightly during the Mexican War (1846-48) and began their dialogue by exchanging awkward personal inquiries.
+Lee and Grant, both of whom held the highest rank in their respective armies, had known each other slightly during the Mexican-American War (1846-48) and began their dialogue by exchanging awkward personal inquiries.
 Characteristically, Grant had arrived in his mud-splattered field uniform while Lee had turned out in full dress attire, complete with sash and sword.

 Lee asked for the terms of surrender, and Grant hurriedly wrote them out.
 Generously, all officers and men were to be pardoned, and they would be sent home with their private property–most important to the men were the horses, which could be used for a late spring planting.
 Officers would keep their side arms, and Lee’s starving men would be given Union rations.